CheezItMan/tasklist-js/README.md

-# Foundation_webpack2_starter
+# TaskList-JS

-A Starter Webpack Setup with Foundation, jQuery &amp; Backbone
+A Walkthrough project used to introduce Backbone to Ada Students.